 Facebook requires your GLB to be under 3Mb in total, the smaller the better.

-PBR materials are only supported - consider converting your materials if it is not the case.
+glTF-compliant PBR materials (3ds Max, Blender) are only supported - consider converting your materials if it is not the case.

 PNG or JPEG files must be used for textures, and must be power-of-2 in each dimension (256x512 is ok, for example).

-Textures can be up to 4k, although Facebook recommends keeping them under 2k.
+Textures can be up to 4k, although Facebook developers recommend keeping them under 2k.

 Here are some recommendations on how to keep your GLB file below 3 Mb yet to have decent graphics.